Suriname: Government and politics

-The Republic of Suriname is a representative democratic republic with an installed presidential parliamentary system in place, based on the Constitution of 1987.
+The Republic of Suriname is a representative democratic republic with an installed assembly-independent system in place, based on the Constitution of 1987.
 The legislative branch of government consists of a 51-member unicameral National Assembly, simultaneously and popularly elected for a five-year term.

 In the elections held on Tuesday 25 May 2010, the Megacombinatie won 23 of the National Assembly seats, followed by Nationale Front with 20 seats.
 A much smaller number, important for coalition-building, went to the "A-combinatie" and to the Volksalliantie.
 The parties held negotiations to form coalitions.
 Elections were held on 25 May 2015, and the National Assembly again elected Dési Bouterse as president.

 The president of Suriname is elected for a five-year term by a two-thirds majority of the National Assembly.
 If at least two-thirds of the National Assembly cannot agree to vote for one presidential candidate, a People's Assembly is formed from all National Assembly delegates and regional and municipal representatives who were elected by popular vote in the most recent national election.
 The president may be elected by a majority of the People's Assembly called for the special election.